the SSD Buyers Guide - click to see article

 A note about the tape backup market.

 Tape Backup dropped out of the Top 20 monthly Storage Searches in April 2007.
-This resource page lists the major oems still in the market for those of you still working with tape backup systems.
+This resource page lists the major oems still in the market when we discontinued our coverage of tape drives in 2007.

 The tape market has been declining in revenue for many years - due to the high cost, longer backup window and worse data restorability than disk backup.
 However, some small segments at the high end of the tape market may continue due to the high cost of migrating from legacy systems.